mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 | [Upwork](/hiring-content-writers/1-finding-writers/#upwork)             | $20-$65/hr <sup>1</sup>  |
 | [Personal referrals](/hiring-content-writers/1-finding-writers/#personal-referrals) | $50-60/hr   |

 <small><sup>1</sup> The $65/hr writer was one of my first hires, and that rate was far too expensive given their writing quality.
-Today, I wouldn't offer hire somoene at $65/hr unless I was supremely confident in their writing.</small>
+Today, I wouldn't hire someone at $65/hr unless I was supremely confident in their writing.</small>

 ## Screening writers